 The anemia that occurs in renal failure should be treated with recombinant human erythropoietin and iron supplementation (see Anemia and coagulation disorders).
 Because the absorption of oral iron is limited, many patients require IV iron during hemodialysis.
 (Na ferric gluconate and iron sucrose are preferred to iron dextran, which has a higher incidence of anaphylaxis.)
 Iron stores are assessed using serum iron, total iron-binding capacity, and serum ferritin.
 Typically, iron stores are assessed before the start of erythropoietin therapy and thereafter every other month.
 Iron deficiency is the most common reason for erythropoietin resistance.
 However, some dialysis patients who have received multiple blood transfusions have iron overload (see Iron Overload) and should not be given iron supplements.

 Coronary artery disease:

 Risk factors must be managed aggressively because many patients who require RRT have hypertension, dyslipidemia, or diabetes; smoke cigarettes; and ultimately die of cardiovascular disease.
 Continuous peritoneal dialysis is more effective than hemodialysis in removing fluid.
 As a result, hypertensive patients require fewer antihypertensive drugs.
 Hypertension can also be controlled in about 80% of hemodialysis patients by filtration alone.
 Antihypertensives are required in the remaining 20%.
-Patients given ACE inhibitors or angiotensin II receptor blockers may need closer monitoring of serum K+ to prevent hyperkalemia.
 For approaches to dyslipidemia, see Treatment; for diabetes management, see Diabetes Mellitus (DM); and for smoking cessation, see Tobacco Use.